ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 Now that your have a balance of ARK in your wallet, you may want to send it out.
 Someone may want to send ARK to another Ark Address for any number of reasons, perhaps you want to sell your ARK, pay for a good or service, or donate ARK to the Ark Community Fund.
 Sending ARK is quick & easy.

-1. Within your Ark Desktop Application and within your wallet, you will see an arrow pointing to the right in the top right hand corner of the Ark Address box.
+1. Within your Ark Desktop Wallet and within your wallet, you will see an arrow pointing to the right in the top right hand corner of the Ark Address box.
 This is the send icon.
 Select it.

 ![Send-icon](./assets/how-to-use-the-desktop-wallet/Send-icon.png)